bajor/fp-lang-for-llm/README.md

 - should compile to purely fp lang
 - there should be cleaning pipeline - that corrects any misspels or small syntax mistakes of LLM
 - do not use similar keywords to "limit halucination".
 Do not use `==` and `=`, do not use similar symbols.
+- machine/llm first - optimized for LLM not for human reading